 Are you ready for something a little more complicated today?

 I hope so, because today I have for you breaded cheese stuffed pork chops served with pasta in a pancetta cream sauce!
 Juicy meat, crisp breading, beautiful fresh herbs in the stuffing, and an indulgent side of pasta.
 Add a glass of wine and you have a romantic dinner all set.

 This is date night food for people who love to cook.

 Honestly, this is the type of more complicated and involved recipes I used to look for in the sea of ‘easy’ and ‘quick’ and ‘shortcut’ dinner recipes out there before I had a food blog.
 Sometimes I wanted to spend the day puttering in my kitchen and I know I’m not the only one!
 (In fact, if you want to make it even more involved, make fresh pasta instead of using the dried.
 Use ALL your equipment! 🙂 )

 Often when I’m having a dinner like this, I’m at one of our favorite Italian restaurants where the chef makes this amazing stuffed chop, breaded and crispy, with yummy sides and it’s simply wonderful every time.
 But I can’t always get there and, since I’m also someone who loves to cook, I thought I’d bring it home.

-It took me a few tries to get it right – the pork was dry (gotta brine!), the coating didn’t crisp right (breadcrumbs + flour FTW!), the sauce had too much going on (keep it simple!) – but once I did, I knew I had a recipe to rival my favorite restaurant and I had to share it with all of you.
+It took me a few tries to get it right – the meat was dry (gotta brine!), the coating didn’t crisp right (breadcrumbs + flour FTW!), the sauce had too much going on (keep it simple!) – but once I did, I knew I had a recipe to rival my favorite restaurant and I had to share it with all of you.